dfinity/portal/roadmap/5_developer_experience/deployed/1_dfx_pull.md

 is_community: false
 ---

-DFX Deps allows canister developers to pull third party canisters into their local environment in order to build integrations that would otherwise require building code from source.
+dfx deps allows canister developers to pull third party canisters into their local environment in order to build integrations that would otherwise require building code from source.